gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

-# Getting started with Apache Kafka
+# Working with Apache Kafka

 Apache Kafka is a distributed event streaming platform built for high-throughput, fault-tolerant, and real-time data pipelines.
 Unlike traditional message queues, Kafka persists messages on disk and lets multiple consumers read the same data independently — making it the backbone of modern event-driven architectures.